MartDevelopers-Inc/lite_inventory/README.md

 8. Receipt Headers Must Be Tied To A Store - Fixed.
 9. Downloaded Receipt From Admin End Has No Loyalty Points. - Fixed.
 10. Stock Addition Reports, Cannot Show The Individual Who Added Them.
+11. Only Users With Managerial Access Level Can Access The PWA.

 # Login Credetials